Magnetic catalysis in weakly interacting hyperbolic Dirac materials: Free fermions and zero modes

-Here we compute the DOS near the zero energy $\rho(0)$ from exact numerical diagonalization of $H_0$ [Eq.~(\ref{eq:TBPeierls})].
-See Fig.~\ref{fig:DOS}.
-When the field is uniform, $\rho(0)$ scales \emph{almost} linearly with $\Phi_{\rm total}$ over its large range.
-The absence of infinitely degenerate zeroth and other Landau levels in HDMs roots in their nontrivial spatial curvature.
+Here we compute the DOS near the zero energy $\rho(0)$ from exact numerical diagonalization of $H_0$ [Eq.~(\ref{eq:TBPeierls}); and See Fig.~\ref{fig:DOS}].
+The absence of infinitely degenerate zeroth and other Landau levels in HDMs even when the magnetic field is uniform possibly stems from their nontrivial spatial curvature.
 In the small flux regime $\rho(0)$ scales \emph{quadratically} with $\Phi_{\rm total}$ for both uniform and bell-shaped inhomogeneous magnetic fields.
-These observations qualitatively conform to the Aharonov-Casher index theorem, extended to HDMs, possibly indicating a topological protection of the field induced near zero energy modes.
-Most crucially, when immersed in magnetic fields HDMs always supports finite DOS near zero energy.
-It can be conducive to the nucleation of ordered phases even for sufficiently weak finite-range Coulomb repulsion, which we discuss next.
+In the large flux regime, the scaling of $\rho(0)$ deviates from the quadratic dependence on $\Phi_{\rm total}$, when the magnetic length becomes comparable to the lattice constant.
+These observations qualitatively conform to the Aharonov-Casher index theorem, extended to HDMs, possibly indicating a topological protection of the magnetic-field-induced near-zero-energy modes.
+Most crucially, when immersed in magnetic fields HDMs always supports a finite DOS near zero energy.
+The appearance of a finite number of states near half filling can be conducive to the nucleation of ordered phases even for sufficiently weak finite-range Coulomb repulsion, which we discuss next.

+Notice that the quadratic dependence of $\rho(0)$ on $\Phi_{\rm total}$, depicted in Fig.~\ref{fig:DOS}, is obtained after a Gaussian smoothing, as detailed in Appendix~\ref{SMsec:DOSdetails}.
+However, such a scaling holds even without the Gaussian smoothing (see Fig.~\ref{fig:DOSappend}).
+Notice that the quadratic dependence of $\rho(0)$ on $\Phi_{\rm total}$ in hyperbolic Dirac systems is distinct from the linear dependence of $\rho(0)$ on $\Phi_{\rm total}$ for Dirac fermions, living on the flat space~\cite{AharonovCasher1979}.
+Such a scaling unfolds the imprint of the underlying negatively curved hyperbolic plane, decorated by the sites of the hyperbolic lattices.